Achieve 100% E-invoicing Compliance

 What is Real Property Gains Tax (RPGT)?

-Real Property Gains Taxes are levied on disposal of chargeable assets such as houses, commercial buildings, vacant lands, farms, etc. The tax is imposed on disposers or sellers in the year of assessment when the sale takes place.
-Irrespective of the residential status of Malaysia, the same is taxable on the gains accrued on the disposal of chargeable assets situated in the Malaysia.
+The real property means assets such as houses, commercial buildings, vacant lands, farms, etc. The tax is imposed on disposers or sellers in the year of assessment when the sale takes place.

-The tax is administered by the Inland Revenue Board of Malaysia (IRBM) under the Real Property Gains Tax Act, 1976.
+In common parlance, disposal is on transfer of ownership from one person to another whether by way of sale, conveyance, assignment, settlement, alienation, etc. The tax is administered by the Inland Revenue Board of Malaysia (IRBM) under the Real Property Gains Tax Act, 1976

-Tax Rates and Exemptions in RPGT Malaysia
+Tax Rates in RPGT Malaysia

 The tax rates differ according to the category of the disposer and their holding power.
 As per Schedule 5 of RPGT Act, the disposer is divided into three categories.